 - The most important factor to be remembered now is that the global pandemic has changed how consumers pay for products and services.
 Before COVID-19 how people paid was mostly a matter of their degree of familiarity with the interface.
 As a result, changing behavior in the past often involved a long and difficult process, facing up to consumer apathy, inertia, and fear of changes.
 If the existing process to meet the customer’s needs felt familiar, safe, and efficient, there was little degree of change.

-This was the case in the payments markets in the U.S. and western Europe.
+This was the case in the gaming payments processing markets in the U.S. and western Europe.
 They have for a long time been served by plastic cards but have been slow to adopt more modern ideas such as mobile payments and digital wallets for online activities.
 COVID-19 has provided the impetus for unprecedented global changes to how we pay.
 According to one study, nearly 80% of global consumers have changed how they pay for products and services as a result of pandemic concerns.

 COVID-19 has changed the way consumers look at commerce and payment options.
 Businesses are adapting to make payment transactions fast and safe for both customers and associates.
 Application Program Interface (API) providers are now evolving their methods to meet customer payment expectations.

 Changing consumer attitudes toward cash and other contact-based payment methods have changed the way that gaming service providers manage and accept payments.
 Shifts in buying behaviors have affected key performance indicators (KPIs) related to payments and disputes.

 In the online gambling market, common payment KPIs and related issues include (click to open):

 - Latency: measures response time in executing a payment means increases could result in timeouts, disputes and lost customers.

 - Authorization and decline rates: measures how many submitted transactions are approved for payment by the issuer.